BenTheElder/site/content/posts/lazy-load-youtube.md

 The second is solvable by improving the placeholder design to add a video title / link similar to the real embedded video.

-The last of these unfortunately does not seem to have a work-around, it relates to how iOS / safari blocks auto-playinig videos.
+The last of these unfortunately does not seem to have a work-around, it relates to how iOS / safari blocks auto-playing videos.
 On pretty much all other browsers this implementation seems to work as expected.

 Depending on your use-case, that last flaw may be a bit of a deal-breaker.